phpMan > man > rrdcreate(1)

 min and max define the expected range values for data supplied by a data source.
 If min

-*UNKNOWN*.
 If you do not know or care about min and max, set them to U for unknown.
-Note
+Note that min and

-max properties.
-This will help RRDtool in doing a simple sanity check on the data supplied
+properties.
+This will help RRDtool in doing a simple sanity check on the data supplied when

 rpn-expression defines the formula used to compute the PDPs of a COMPUTE data source from

-graph command.
-Please refer to that manual page for a list and description of RPN
+command.
+Please refer to that manual page for a list and description of RPN operations

-operations supported.
-For COMPUTE data sources, the following RPN operations are not
+supported.
+For COMPUTE data sources, the following RPN operations are not supported: COUNT,

-supported: COUNT, PREV, TIME, and LTIME.
-In addition, in defining the RPN expression, the
+PREV, TIME, and LTIME.
+In addition, in defining the RPN expression, the COMPUTE data source

 When pre-filling the new RRD file using one or more source RRDs, the DS specification may